nickinhinguyen/assignment1_pair-9-nickinhinguyen-1003366190-web/README.md

 The CI, CD is implemented with github actions.
 Associated time /.github/workflows/OnPush.yml <br/>
 Once a push to any branch (development or master) a simple check is made to make sure there is no program crashing error are made <br/>
 The workflow define and set up the environment, and runs the test by command "npm run test_render", "npm run test_api" to test if both frontend and backend are working. <br/>
 Automated Deployment: The app is deployed on heroku, once a push request is made to master, heroku will wait for the github action workflow to complete without error, the enable an automated deployment.
-The app will be rebuilt and redeployed with code in "master" branch.
+The app will be rebuilt and redeployed with the updated code in "master" branch.
 Push to development will not trigger autodeploy.
+Fail the workflow (which is the test in github actions) will not trigger autodeploy<br/>
 Please Note that the test is run on push to any branches including "master", which means whenever it's deployed to Heroku, it must passes all the tests in the workflow.

 ## Testing Instructions: